-I am inform'd by the Sieur de S. Pierre de Repantig. ni, who travel'd from Quebec hither upon the Ice, that Mr. de Denonville has took up a resolution of making a Peace with the Iroquese, in which he means to comprehend the other Nations that are his Allies; and with that view had given notice to his Allies, that they should not infest the Iroquese.
-He acquaints me further, that Mr. de Denonville has sent orders to the Governour of this place, to perswade the Rat, (one of the Commanders of the Hurons) to go down to the Colony, with a defign, to have him hang'd; and that the Savage General being aware of the defign, has made a publick Declaration, that he will go thither on purpole to defie him.
-Accordingly he designs to set out to Morrow with a great body of Outaouas, and some Coureurs de Bois, under the command of Mr. Dulbut.
-As for the Soldiers of my Detachment, I have dispers'd 'em in several Canows among the Savages, and the Coureurs de Bou; but having some business to adjust in this place, I am obligd to tarry my felf feven or eight days longer
+I am inform'd by the Sieur de S. Pierre de Rapantigni, who travel'd from Quebec hither upon the Ice, that Mr. de Denonville has took up a Resolution of making a Peace with the Iroquese, in which he means to comprehend the other Nations that are his Allies; and with that View had given notice to his Allies, that they should not infest the Iroquese.
+He acquaints me further, that Mr. de Denonville has sent orders to the Governor of this Place, to perfuade the Rat, (one of the Commanders of the Hurons) to go down to the Colony, with a Defign, to have him hang'd; and that the Savage General being aware of the Design, has made a publick Declaration, that he will go thither on purpose to defy him.
+Accordingly he defigns to fet out to Morrow with a great body of Outaouas, and some Coureurs de Bois, under the Command of Mr. Dulbut.
+As for the Soldiers of my Detachment, I have dispers'd 'em in feveral Canows among the Savages, and the Coureurs de Rois; but having some Business to adjust in this Place, I am oblig'd to tarry my felf feven or eight Days longer.

-This, Sir, is the true account of my little Voyage.
-I have related nothing but the Essential Circumftances; choosing to overlook the rest, which are so triffing, as to be unworthy of your Curiosity.
-As for the Illinese Lake, 'tis three hundred Leagues in Circumference, as you may fee by the Scale of Leagues upon the Map.
-'Tis seated in an admirable Climate; its Banksare cloath'd with fine and tall Trees, and have but few Meads.
-The River of the Oumamis is not worth your regard.
-The Bay de l'Ours qui dort, is of an indifferent large extent, and receives the River upon which the Outaouas are wont to hunt Beavers every third year.
+This, Sir, is the true Account of my little Voyage, I have related nothing but the effential Circumstances; choosing to overlook the rest, which are so trisling, as to be unworthy of your Curiosity.
+As for the Illinese Lake, 'tis three hundred Leagues in Circumference, as you may see by the Scale of Leagues upon the Map.
+'Tis seated in an admirable Climate; its Banks are cloath'd with fine and tall Trees, and have but sew Meads.
+The River of the Oumamis is not worth your Regard.
+The Bay de l'Ours qui dort, is of an indifferent large Extent, and receives the River upon which the Outaouas are wont to hunt Beavers every third Year.
 In short, it has neither Shelves, Rocks, nor Banks of Sand.
-The Land which bounds it on the South fide, is replenish'd with Roe-bucks, Deer, and Turkeys.
-Farewel, Good Sir: And affure your felf, that 'twill always be a sensible pleasure to me, to amuse you with an account of the greatest Curiofities I meet with.
+The Land which bounds it on the South-side, is replenish'd with Roe-bucks, Deer, and Turkeys.
+Farewel, Good Sir; and assure your self, that 'twill always be a sensible Pleasure to me, to amuse you with an Account of the greatest Curiosities I meet with.